Updated: Mar 4, 2018

 Factors that often dictate whether a meniscus is repairable include:

 Location of the tear - The outer part of the meniscus has a better blood supply and therefore a repair in this area is more likely to be successful.

 Age of the patient - The blood supply of the meniscus reduces with age, therefore in older patients a repair would probably not be successful.

-Timing of surgery - Surgery performed soon after injury is more likely to be successful.
+Timing of surgery - If surgery is performed soon after injury, surgery is more likely to be successful.

-Associated injuries - If other surgery is being performed at the same time as a meniscal repair (eg an ACL reconstruction) a meniscal repair is likely to be more successful.
+Associated injuries - If other surgery is being performed at the same time as a meniscal repair (eg an ACL reconstruction) a meniscal repair is likely to be more repairable. #Meniscalrepair

 What does surgery involve?